kitchWWW/HotSounds/README.md

 HotSounds
 =========
-The HotSounds Show System is a sound application do-hicky designed to put sounds from your computer at your finger tips.
+The HotSounds Show System is a sound application designed to put sounds from your computer at your finger tips.
 It initially was designed for theater students who need an easy and quick way to:
   *gunshot*
   *different gunshot*
   *doorbell*